Or, why after much reading, questioning, deliberation, and discussion we are not actually doing much preparation.

-To both inform our customers and help other digital businesses in our shoes, the following is the working out we have done to come up with our current position regarding No Deal Brexit preparations.
+To both inform our customers and help other digital businesses in our shoes, the following is the work we have done to come up with our current position regarding No Deal Brexit preparations.
 Or the actual lack thereof.

 What does a No Deal Brexit mean for a digital business?